Tutorial: Monitoring a Credit Risk Model for Shift¶

 print(f"Training set: {len(X_train)} samples")

-print(f"Test set: {len(X_test)} samples")
+print(f"Deployment set: {len(X_test)} samples")

 Output:

-# Training set: 7683 samples (low external risk)
+Training set: 7683 samples

-# Test set: 2188 samples (high external risk)
+Deployment set: 2188 samples

-Question: Are the feature distributions different?
+Question: Are the feature distributions of the training and deployment sets different?

 split = pd.Series([0] * len(X_train) + [1] * len(X_test))